devonostendorf/local-like-and-share/README.md

 * Initial release

 ## Upgrade Notice ##

+### 1.0.2 ###
+Fixed issue with underlines underneath icons.
+Added (dismissible) translation nag screen to solicit translation help from all admins whose site uses a language for which Local Like And Share does not yet have an official translation.

 ### 1.0.1 ###
 Added functionality to reset ALL like counts and/or reset ALL share counts.
 Added new configurable color settings.
 Sanitized dynamic HTML via "esc()" functions.